rednotion/parallel_esn/README.md

 - Description of advanced features like models/platforms not explained in class, advanced functions of modules, techniques to mitigate overheads, challenging parallelization or implementation aspects...

 ### Computing Architecture
-The set-up of the Parallel ESN is depicted in the figure below: There will be one leader node that manages the bayesian optimization.
-It distributes a set of paramater to each worker node to try, and upon completion of the ESN training, the worker node will report back the validation error associated with those parameters, for the leader node to update it's posterior belief before distributing new parameters.
+The set-up of the Parallel ESN is depicted in the figure below: There is one leader node that manages the bayesian optimization.
+It distributes a set of parameters to each worker node to try, and upon completion of the ESN training, the worker node will report back the validation error associated with those parameters.
+The leader node will then update its posterior belief before distributing new parameters.
 The computing architecture of this process represents **coarse-grained parallelism**.
 <center>
 <img src="https://github.com/rednotion/parallel_esn_web/blob/master/Screenshot%202019-04-30%20at%206.35.07%20PM.png?raw=true" width="600">
 </center>